Britain's FTSE falls after weak corporate updates, U.S. data

 LONDON, April 28 (Reuters) - Britain’s top share index faced its biggest one-day drop in nearly a month on Tuesday, weighed down by a combination of disappointing corporate updates and weak U.S. data.

-The index extended losses in afternoon trade after a report showed that U.S. consumer confidence unexpectedly slumped in April.
+The index extended losses in afternoon trade after a private sector report showed that U.S. consumer confidence unexpectedly slumped in April.

-The FTSE is up 7 percent year to date, tracking a rise across Europe as the European Central Bank’s asset-purchase programme pumps money into the economy and the economic data out of the euro zone improves.
+The FTSE is up 6.7 percent year to date, tracking a rise across Europe on the back of the European Central Bank’s asset purchase programme and better economic data out of the euro zone.

 “There‘a a bit of bad news,” said Andy Ash, head of sales at ADM Investor Services International.
 “It’s just a bit of froth (being taken) off the market.”

-The FTSE was also held back by Asia-focused bank Standard Charted, wealth manager St James’s Place and Costa Coffee owner Whitbread, all down more than 3 percent after their updates.
+The FTSE was also dampened by Asia-focused bank Standard Charted, wealth manager St James’s Place and Costa Coffee-owner Whitbread after their updates.

-Standard Chartered said profits in the first quarter of 2015 fell by over a fifth from a year ago as losses from bad loans jumped and trading conditions remained challenging.
+Standard Chartered fell 3.5 percent after saying profits in the first quarter of 2015 fell by over a fifth from a year ago as losses from bad loans jumped and trading conditions remained challenging.

-St James’s Place posted slightly below-forecast inflows in the first quarter.
+St James’s Place also retreated 3.5 percent after posting slightly below forecast inflows in the first quarter.
 Whitbread shed 2.4 percent after its chief executive announced plans to leave by February next year.

-AstraZeneca slid after U.S. rival Merck & Co’s diabetes drug met heart-safety requirements in a recent study, giving it a leg-up on the UK group.
+AstraZeneca slid 3.3 percent after U.S. rival Merck & Co’s diabetes drug met heart-safety requirements in a recent study, giving it a leg-up on the UK group.

-Traders said the FTSE could struggle to make headway before Britain’s election on May 7, which is expected to be closely contested.
+Traders said the FTSE could struggle to make headway ahead of the closely contested British election on May 7.
 Sectors such as utilities and banks could come under regulatory pressure if the opposition Labour party takes office.

 No party is expected to win an outright majority.